nanderv/SS/README.md

  * A parser for ANDL: https://github.com/Meijuh/SS/blob/master/src/andl-parser.y
  * Some borderplate code for printing the size of the Petri net specification: https://github.com/Meijuh/SS/blob/master/src/ss.c.
+ * Some borderplate code for parsing CTL formulae in XML format (for the next exercise).

 For SS we think it is much easer to extend the ANDL parser, than it is to create a PNML parser.
 Feel free to create a PNML parser though.